 How will the role of the laboratory change in the next few years?
 With widespread changes in healthcare already underway, learn how labs can overcome the considerable challenges and embrace the exciting opportunities.

 The ever-changing laboratory environment is a hallmark of the modern era.
-Staying relevant and competitive requires modern laboratories to adapt to changing demand, including increases in throughput, patient satisfaction and further optimization of outcomes.
+Staying relevant and competitive requires modern laboratories to adapt to changing demands, including increases in throughput, patient satisfaction and further optimisation of outcomes.
 However, as pressure is mounting from within healthcare itself, the influence coming from the outside poses the greatest risk.